-On December 15, 2017, the SMA issued Resolution 1487, terminating the administrative proceedings, acquitting one allegation and upholding ten allegations with a penalty of UTA 7,777 (equivalent to ThUS\$ 6,698 as of December 31, 2020).
+On December 15, 2017, the SMA issued Resolution 1487, terminating the administrative proceedings, acquitting one allegation and upholding ten allegations with a penalty of UTA 7,777 (equivalent to ThUS\$ 6,669 as of June 30, 2021).
 On December 22, 2017, the company filed an appeal with the SMA against Resolution 1487, requesting to be acquitted of all allegations, with the exception of allegation number 7 (late submission of the water quality report for the Cruces River).

-The SMA notified the Company of Resolution 357 on March 23, 2018, which rejected the appeal submitted by the company.
+The SMA notified the company of Resolution 357 on March 23, 2018, which rejected the appeal submitted by the company.
 Therefore, on April 5, 2018 a judicial appeal was submitted to the Third Environmental Tribunal.
 On November 12, 2018, the case was settled and Minister Sibel Villalobos Volpi was appointed to prepare the judgement.

 Subsequently, on 11 February 2020, the appeal was partially upheld, arguing that one of the charges was wrongly classified as serious.
-Accordingly, on February 28, 2020, both Aruaco and the SMA filed appeals that are currently waiting for the Supreme Court to process.
+Accordingly, on February 28, 2020, both Celulosa Arauco y Constitución S.A. and the SMA filed appeals that are currently waiting for the Supreme Court to process.

 There is a reasonable possibility of obtaining a favorable result for Arauco, as the Company's position is based on solid legal arguments.
-Therefore, Arauco has not created any provisions for this contingency as of December 31, 2020.
+Therefore, Arauco has not created any provisions for this contingency as of June 30, 2021.